Why join KDVA:

 KDVA is the only professional organization whose sole purpose is to enhance, support, and advocate for the ROK-U.S. Alliance.

-- Former and current U.S. military & DOD personnel of U.S. Forces Korea (USFK) or Combined Forces Command (CFC).
+- Former and current U.S. military & DOD personnel of U.S. Forces Korea (“USFK”), Combined Forces Command (“CFC”), or the U.S. Embassy in Seoul.

-- Korean Augmentation to the United States Army (KATUSA) Veterans.
+- Korean Augmentation to United States Army (“KATUSA”) Veterans.

 - Former and current ROK government civilians of CFC and USFK, if ROK law or regulations do not prohibit.